 The aim of this paper is to reorient our understanding of efficient causation, on the basis of these examples.
 I will argue that, despite the consensus, there is a puzzle in Aristotle’s texts as to what efficiently causes expert products (§1).
 The best way out of the puzzle is to read Aristotle as holding that arts are unable to cause efficiently (§§2-3).
 My argument is primarily based on a passage from De generatione et corruptione (GC) 2.9.
 The text is well-trodden, but there is a subtlety to the form of the argument therein that has not yet been identified.
 I will show that this aspect of the argument is crucial, for the argument’s form yields a pivotal insight into efficient causes: for Aristotle, efficient causes are temporally contrastive, in a sense to be defined below.
 I then explain a tendency that Aristotle has for characterizing arts in such a way as to suggest that they are efficient causes (§4).
 He often claims that arts are makers, and it is for this reason that arts are presumed to be efficiently causal.
 But as he himself notes, there is an ambiguity in ‘maker.’
 I rely on this ambiguity in arguing that one sense of this expression captures the relation of efficient causality, another captures the relation of formal causality.
 And so, when Aristotle maintains that the art of house-building made the house, this is true without the art of house-building being an efficient cause of the house, for the art of house-building is a formal cause of the house.
 The result is a coherent framework that takes seriously the logic of efficient causation as outlined in GC.

-This lecture will be given on Fri, 2 July 2021, 14:40 (UK time) as part of the workshop Change and Changemakers in Ancient Philosophy.
+This lecture was given on Fri, 2 July 2021, 14:40 (UK time) as part of the workshop Change and Changemakers in Ancient Philosophy.
 The workshop is a collaborative initiative of the Change and Changemakers Network (Siegen) together with the Mereology of Potentiality Project (Oxford).